SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-cloudwatch-metrics.md

 :::note
 Namespace for **Amazon EC2** Service is **AWS/EC2**.
 :::
 	* **Metadata**: Add an **account** field to the source and assign it a value which is a friendly name / alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
-Metrics can be queried via the “account” field.
+Metrics can be queried through the “account” field.
 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/AWS-EC2-CW-Metrics/Metadata+account.png')} alt="Metadata" />

 ### Collect CloudTrail EC2 Data Events